viamrobotics/docs/docs/sdks/_index.md

 ---

 Viam's SDK libraries wrap Viam's [gRPC APIs](https://github.com/viamrobotics/api) for interacting with a machine's [components](/appendix/apis/#component-apis) and [services](/appendix/apis/#service-apis), as well as for [cloud capabilities](/appendix/apis/robot/), such as [data management](/appendix/apis/data-client/) and [fleet management](/appendix/apis/fleet/).
-You can run SDK code from anywhere; it does not necessarily have to be run on the same machine that runs `viam-server`.
+You can run control code from anywhere; it does not necessarily have to be run on the same machine that runs `viam-server`.

 ![Diagram showing how a client connects to a machine with Viam.
 Diagram shows a client as a computer sending commands to a machine.
 Robot 1 then communicates with other robotic parts over gRPC and WebRTC and communicating that information back to the client.](/build/program/sdks/robot-client.png)